panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 But how do you start?
 Which road to take to learn JavaScript efficiently, and, if possible, less painful?

-I want to share with you my experience and principles on how to learn JavaScript fundamentals and stay motivated in the process.
+In this post I share my experience and principles on how to learn JavaScript fundamentals and stay motivated in the process.

 Note: JavaScript fundamentals I consider the  keywords, data types, operators, variables, expressions, functions, closures, objects, prototypal inheritance, classes, `this`, promises, `async/await`.